cdktf/cdktf-provider-snowflake/docs/dynamicTable.python.md

 - *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.85.0/docs/resources/dynamic_table#id DynamicTable#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.86.0/docs/resources/dynamic_table#id DynamicTable#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `initialize`<sup>Optional</sup> <a name="initialize" id="@cdktf/provider-snowflake.dynamicTable.DynamicTable.Initializer.parameter.initialize"></a>

+- *Type:* str

+Initialize trigger for the dynamic table.
+Can only be set on creation.
+Available options are ON_CREATE and ON_SCHEDULE.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.86.0/docs/resources/dynamic_table#initialize DynamicTable#initialize}

 ---